110-kenichi/mame/README.md

 *** Changes ***

+2.6.5.0 Fixed & improved sound channel assignment algorithm to keep last sounding channel for YM2413 (v2.6.3.0 changes did not applied to YM2413).
 2.6.4.0 Supported dynamic wave form changing on the SCC1 chip.
 You can change wave form by "MorphEnvelops" property in the FxS settings.
         Removed force dump disabling hack on FM chips.
 2.6.3.0 Fixed RYTHM ch volume calculation on the YM2608 chip.
         Fixed SCCS, GPCS values calculation.